 Store design teams are faced with the daunting task of determining what their stores of the future should look like and what roles they should fulfil.
 Establishing what works and what doesn’t isn’t as easy nor as ephemeral as website designing.
 Changes neither come quickly nor cheaply.
 And this at a time when retail margins are haemorrhaging.

 Observational research of customer in-store experiences is finding new favour among retailers, helping to decipher the winning elements that should be rolled out both from an experiential and operational perspective.
 Monitoring individual touch points in store only gathers intelligence about the transactional nature of a shopping trip.
 By building a library of the real journeys that customers are taking, it allows the dots to be joined up and complete experiences to be understood.
-Overlaid with demographic, behavioural and emotional data about those journeys, such research delivers a rich narrative of the functionality and appeal of new store concepts to shoppers.
+Overlaid with demographic, behavioural and emotional data about those journeys, such research into customer behaviour delivers a rich narrative of the functionality and appeal of new store concepts to shoppers.

 What are the benefits of observational research?

 The great advantage of observational research over other methodologies such as exit interviews, accompanied shops, focus groups and voice-of-the customer surveys is that there is no reliance on shoppers’ memories, honesty or reliability.
 Observational research can include several technologies, from trained observers using digital pens to compile maps of the customer journey in real-time, to cameras which record video footage of entry-to-exit shopping experiences.
 They have different strengths.
 Video provides greater depth of behavioural and emotional insight, while digi-pen mapping gives fast feedback around movements and interactions.